If there’s one field that has a high potential for making a good income, that keeps your mind sharp… it’s got to be “getting techy with it”.

 3. Teach Yourself

-However, there are many companies that are dying to hire anyone who can just competently do the work and solve the tech problems that need solved.
+However, there are many companies that are dying to hire anyone who can just competently do the work and solve the tech problems that need to be solved.

 The Forbes article, “15 Great Jobs That Don’t Require a Four-Year Degree” describes a tech company’s hiring priorities,